-Domesticated animals, i.e., horses, cattle, pigs, sheep, goats, dogs, cats and poultry, are admitted from a limited number of countries depending on diseases present in the country of origin.
+Of the domesticated animals, only horses, dogs, cats and poultry are admitted from a limited number of countries depending on diseases present in the country of origin.
 All must be accompanied by health certificates which include prescribed tests.
 On arrival in Australia, they are subject to quarantine detention.

-Zoological specimens are imported into registered zoos where they remain in permanent quarantine.
+Zoological specimens are imported into registered zoos, where they remain in permanent quarantine.
 Circuses are also registered if exotic species of animals are kept.
 In a somewhat similar manner, animals for scientific purposes are imported to approved laboratories.
 All these premises are kept under constant surveillance.
 Raw animal products such as hair, special types of wool, skins and hides, are specially treated under quarantine control, while such items as raw meat, sausage casings and eggs, which cannot be sterilized, are admitted from very few countries.
-Other items such as harness fittings, fodder, and ship's refuse, are treated to destroy any possible infection.
+Other items, such as harness fittings, fodder, and ship's refuse, are treated to destroy any possible infection.